-Cory Catfish: Care Guide, Pictures, Varieties, Lifespan & More
+Cory Catfish: Expert Care Guide, Pictures, Varieties, Lifespan & More

 The Albino Cory catfish was one of the first bottom dwellers to be introduced into the aquarium industry.
 They compromise over 100 species of Corydoras.
 They are one of the most well-known types of fish in the aquariums with almost a fourth of aquarists in the industry keeping one in their current aquarium.
 Cory catfish originate from South America in the Andes Mountains and Atlantic Coast and can be found from Trinidad to Argentina.
 These catfish span in a variety of water columns around the world, with no doubt increasing their popularity amongst every level of the aquarist.